victor-gil-sepulveda/PhD-ANMInternalCoordinates/README.md

 The goal of this project was to implement the ANM IC analysis in PELE++, but also to do it in an educational manner, as it was planned as a BAchelor Thesis.
 Because of this, functions have been implemented the more similar we could to their formulae counterparts.
 Obviously, this makes our code to be really inneficient compared with JRB's implementation.
 I will try to increse its performance in a close future without sacrificing its readability.

 Our code was started in late 2013 by me and Alba Rincón.
-This repository contains a slightly improved version of the one presented by her ( [published here](http://hdl.handle.net/2099.1/24417)) as her Bachelor Thesis in order to get a Computer Engineering Degree by the Barcelona Faculty of Computer Sciences (FIB, UPC).
+This repository contains a slightly improved version of the one presented  as her Computer Engineering Bachelor Thesis ([published here](http://hdl.handle.net/2099.1/24417)) at the Barcelona Faculty of Computer Sciences (FIB, UPC).

 This collection of classes were developed as part of the PELE++ project in a separate repository.
 As the last is currently not open source, it has been necessary to create a new repository with the pieces of code that:
 - Are part of the ANM IC code.